 If I have succeeded in making that plausible, then I will also have made plausible the argument that we must preserve the unworldly space in which university teachers are able to reveal to their students what it means, mostly deeply, to devote one’s life to an academic vocation—to live an answer to Callicles.
 They will then reveal to their students, who will go into the world to live many kinds of lives, a value in their education that nourishes them more deeply than the kind of liberal education that many people praise.
 Perhaps Don Gunner had something like that in mind.

-— This is a version of a speech Raimond Gaita gave at the University of Melbourne last year as part of the Dean’s Lecture Series.
+This is a version of a speech Raimond Gaita gave at the University of Melbourne in 2011 as part of the Dean’s Lecture Series.

 Read the response to this essay from University of Melbourne Vice-Chancellor Glyn Davis, ‘The Australian Idea of a University’.